ben-29/LtcPriceTracer/README.md

 A widget for Garmin watch.

 The price updates every 1 to 10 minutes(server side).
-Last updated time shows in the field.
+Last updated time (with how much seconds have past) shows in the field.
 Data provided by CoinGecko.

 This project is based on [DogecoinToTheMoon](https://github.com/Likenttt/DogecoinToTheMoon).